 With many people seeking the protection and freedom that second citizenship might provide, it’s not surprising that Citizenship by Investment (CBI) Programmes have increased in recent years.
 But citizenship isn’t always superior to permanent residency.
 There are several circumstances where it might make more sense to opt for PR instead.

-This assumption is far from accurate; much like a Rolls Royce limousine is not better than a Ferrari sports car.
-It ultimately depends on what the intended use is going to be.
+Most people are under the impression that low-cost citizenship in a more established country is superior to a permanent residency even though they cost roughly the same.
+This assumption is far from accurate, much like a Rolls Royce limousine is not better than a Ferrari sports car.
+It ultimately depends on how you intend to use it.

-When Dominica Passport and St Kitts & Nevis Passport are an excellent choice
+When are Dominica and St Kitts and Nevis Passports an excellent choice?

-If the ultimate intention is to travel to more countries, than is otherwise possible using your present passport, several programs can fulfil this need.
+If the ultimate intention is to travel to more countries, several programmes can fulfil this need:

-What we mean here is that while in theory, one is free to permanently live in an exotic Caribbean country, very few people are likely to do so.
+But to be precise, this Caribbean Citizenship by Investment Programmes only grant the right to visit.
+You cannot stay indefinitely in any country.
+While, in theory, one is free to live in an exotic Caribbean country permanently, very few people are likely to do so.

-Let us assume that one needs to do more than just enter into any one of the 26 European countries that make up the Schengen area.
-Under a Schengen visa, one cannot stay for a period longer than the maximum of 90 days in any six months.
+Let us assume that you need to do more than enter into any of the 26 European countries that make up the Schengen area.
+Under a Schengen visa, you cannot stay for a period longer than the maximum of 90 days in any six months.

 When is Permanent Residency superior to Caribbean Passports?

-Let us assume that one opts to go for a permanent residency program such as that of UK or Malta.
-Once a person gains permanent residency, s/he earns the right to live in that country - 365 days a year.
-This superior status enables that person to seek all the benefits that living permanently in that country would provide.
+Let us say you opt to go for a Permanent Residency Programme like the UK or Malta.
+Once you gain permanent residency, you earn the right to live in that country, 365 days a year.
+This superior status enables you to seek all the benefits that living permanently in that country would provide.